2D TVD Solver

 Explore 2D results in the core map interface, overlaid on the built-in background mapping and any other contextual layers.
 The built-in animation functions enable you to view and record a complete picture of your model results.

 The solver uses predictor and corrector steps to compute depth and flow at the new timestep.
-A TVD term is then added to the corrector step to remove numerical oscillations near sharp gradients – providing accurate, stable results.
+A TVD term is then applied to the mean of the predictor and corrector steps to remove numerical oscillations near sharp gradients – providing accurate, stable results.

 The TVD solver discretises the shallow water equations in a slightly different way to the ADI scheme, as flows are represented at the cell centres, rather than at the edges.
 Since the TVD scheme uses explicit time stepping, the maximum stable Courant number is around 1.
 This means a much smaller time step must be used with the TVD scheme to ensure stability.